Priyansh07J/ai-microlearning-platform/README.md

 # AI-Powered Micro-Learning Platform 📱🤖

 ## 🚀 Overview
+An AI powered mobile learning platform that delievers personalized eductaion using machine learning.

 This project is an AI-powered mobile application built using Flutter, designed to deliver personalized micro-learning experiences.